 - Input Frequency: 147.325 MHz

-- No CTCSS tone is required to access the repeater at the test site.
+- CTCSS tone of 91.5 is required to access the repeater.

 Parrot Repeater (recorder)

-A parrot repeater 145.225MHz with 3 minute record time has been sent up at Rochedale early October 2017
+A parrot repeater 145.225MHz FM with 3 minute record time has been sent up at Rochedale early October 2017.

 Operational details - The parrot repeater utilises narrow deviation FM

-- If using with a wide band transmission, talk softly and it will be okay.
+- If using with a wide band transmission, talk softly and it will be okay and

 - If you still have distortion you could adjust the deviation control on a wide band transmission until it sounds okay.